gkrizek/beam/commander/README.md

 **Change Public IP**

 Commander is designed to be run in AWS along with your Sentrys.
 Because Sentrys are EC2 instances, they can have Elastic IP Addresses.
-When a Pilot server signals to the Commander that it is being overwhelmed (possibly from DDoS), the Commander will replace it's public IP with a new one.
-This will affectively stop the attack and allow the Sentry to restablish connections with good nodes on the network.
+When a Pilot server signals to the Commander that it is being overwhelmed (possibly from DDoS), the Commander will replace its public IP with a new one.
+This will affectively stop the attack and allow the Sentry to reestablish connections with good nodes on the network.

 **Dynamic gaiad config**